kindelia/Kindelia/WHITEPAPER.md

 cost: SSTORE (reuse)     | `           0 bits` | `        5 000 gas`
 cost: SSTORE (alloc)     | `         128 bits` | `       20 000 gas`

+The costs in this table were defined based on HVM benchmarks, using common market processors.
 Kindelia's block time is shorter, because its compressed blocks fit in a single UDP packet.
 Computation costs are lower, specially for functional programs, due to the HVM.
 Kindelia's reused SSTORE operation has 0 cost, enabling a wide range of dynamic layer-1 applications that are simply not viable on Ethereum.
 When it comes to overall state and blockchain growth, we have more strict and realistic limits.
-This is an intentional choice, in order to keep the network fast and decentralized.
+This is intentional, in order to keep the network decentralized.
 Ethereum's blockchain could, in theory, grow 2 terabytes per year, and its state could grow 114 gigabytes per year, which would increase centralization, and make it difficult to store the state in-memory.

+### In short

+Kindelia is just a layer-1 decentralized computer that resembles Ethereum, except without a native currency, with a VM that makes functional programs much cheaper, and with a state manager that makes dynamic apps much cheaper.

 Finally, note that we do not claim that Kindelia is *better* than Ethereum.
 It is just different, with different goals.
 Kindelia is minimalist, Ethereum is complex.
 Ethereum has features that some may miss on Kindelia.
-For example, Ethereum's Merkle Patricia Trees are terrible for SSTORE performance, but they do allow light clients which, on Kindelia, aren't possible; at least, not without making zero-knowledge proofs about the HVM execution.
-Kindelia doesn't store logs, bloom filters, there are no complex opcodes like SHA3, no precompiled contracts, there is no GHOST protocol (we rely on ultra-compact blocks for fast propagation), and consensus is just old and simple proof of work, rather than complex proof of stake schemes.
+For example, Ethereum's Merkle Patricia Trees are terrible for SSTORE performance, but they allow light clients, which Kindelia lacks.
+Kindelia doesn't store logs, bloom filters, there is no GHOST protocol, and consensus is just old and simple proof of work, rather than complex proof of stake schemes.
 Whether that's better or worse, it depends on the use case.

 Comparisons to Cardano